 MEPAN affects the the basal ganglia, a part of the brain that helps to coordinate muscles and movement.
 What this means for Carson and Chase is that they cannot walk or produce speech.
 As a result they need wheelchairs for mobility and assistive communication devices to help them at home and in school.
 MEPAN is a progressive condition and the boys' symptoms may worsen over time.

 Despite these challenges their cognition and receptive language is intact, and Carson and Chase are bright little boys who are very engaged in their environment and the people around them.

 mtFAS: The "Conductor" of Important Cellular Processes

-We want to educate clinicians and researchers and other rare disease families about MEPAN to create a better understanding of the important role that the mtFAS pathway plays in mitochondrial health and other biochemical processes.
-Developing treatments that help MEPAN patients could provide answers for hundreds of patients - many of them children - suffering from other types of rare diseases.
-Patients with PKAN, MPAN, COASY and CMAMMA could all benefit from more coordinated efforts that combine expertise from researchers studying mitochondrial disease, acidurias, neurodegeneration with brain iron accumulation and lipoic acid defects.
+Clinicians, researchers and other rare disease families should know about MEPAN, as mtFAS, the pathway involved, plays an important role in cellular homeostasis and other important metabolic processes in the body.
+Developing treatments that help MEPAN patients could provide answers for hundreds of patients - many of them children - suffering from similar types of rare diseases.
+Patients with PKAN, CoPAN and sub-types of Leigh's Disease could all benefit from coordinated efforts that combine expertise from researchers studying mitochondrial disease, neurodegeneration with brain iron accumulation and lipoic acid defects.

 MEPAN Foundation Blog